Expand Menu to access our Tree Identification Pages

 Furry Nightshade Solanum hapalum

-This small shrub rarely reaches more than 1m in height and is found in a range of environments from within different rainforest types to drier open tall Eucalypt forests (shown).
+This small shrub rarely attains more than 1m in height and is found in a range of habitats, ranging from different rainforest types to drier open tall Eucalypt forests (shown).
 It has an upright habit and is often found in small groups (1).
 Bark on older specimens is slightly rough, sometimes scaly in texture and an olive green to more brown in colour (2).
 Beautiful flowers reach on average 15 mm in diameter and show 5 fused petals being a rather uniform mauve to more purple in colour.
 Flowering takes place over spring (3).
 The fruit turns bright red in colour when fully mature and is globular in shape.
 It measures less than 1 cm across with the hairy sepals of the remaining flower calyx (base) partly covering the fleshy berry (4).
-Simple leaves with an alternate arrangement are; ovate in shape with entire margins, up to 8 cm in length, green with a grey hue on top, grey to yellowish green beneath, densely covered in hair on both surfaces and softly furry in texture.
+Simple leaves with an alternate arrangement are; ovate in shape with entire margins, up to 8 cm long, green with a grey hue on top, grey to yellowish green beneath, densely covered in hair on both surfaces and softly furry in texture.
 Leaf apex is acute, base shape varies from rounded to cordate and is often asymmetric.
-The petiole (leaf stalk) is very hairy and reach up to 3 cm in length.
+The petiole (leaf stalk) is very hairy and reaches up to 3 cm in length.
 Hairy veins are raised and more obvious on lower leaf surface (5).
-Distribution: From NSW south coast to southern QLD.
+Distribution: From NSW south coast to southern Qld.